What is Death By PowerPoint (and How To Avoid It)

 11. Use Storytelling with Descriptive Images

 No one wants to be bombarded with loads of statistical data and boring sales pitches.
 But everyone likes a good story, probably because our parents hardwired us with those when we were kids!
-Try presenting your slides in the form of a good story, which can be easily aided with visuals.
+Apply storytelling in your presentations, try presenting your slides in the form of a good story, which can be easily aided with visuals.
 Sometimes, you don’t need to use a thousand words; because we have pictures that can be worth so much more than that, even a single picture.

 13. Give Your Audience Something to Relate to – Win Hearts & Minds